ROCm/HIP/docs/user_guide/faq.md

 If you have a precompiled application/library (like rocblas, tensorflow etc) which gives you such error, there are one of two possibilities.

  - The application/library does not ship code object bundles for *all* of your device(s): in this case you need to recompile the application/library yourself with correct `--offload-arch`.
  - The application/library does not ship code object bundles for *some* of your device(s), for example you have a system with an APU + GPU and the library does not ship code objects for your APU.
-For this you can set the environment variable `HIP_VISIBLE_DEVICES` to only enable GPUs for which code object is available.
+For this you can set the environment variable `HIP_VISIBLE_DEVICES` or `CUDA_VISIBLE_DEVICES` on NVdia platform, to only enable GPUs for which code object is available.
 This will limit the GPUs visible to your application and allow it to run.

 ## How to use per-thread default stream in HIP?